angusjf/astro-integration-elm/README.md

 This can be a **huge security vulnerability**.
 Do not allow interpolate user-generated, external or unescaped content into the `unsafeSetup` prop.

 🚨 I repeat - **do not** put anything except trusted code in this string.

+Much like Astro's [`set:html`](https://docs.astro.build/en/reference/directives-reference/#sethtml) or React's `dangerouslySetInnerHTML`, this opens you up to XSS attacks.